Skip to main content

 Short questions & answers about the topic

-From when can you open your own current account?
+When can you open your own current account?

 With the consent of the parent or guardian, every child can theoretically open their own checking account.
 However, banks are required by law to keep this account on a credit basis.